ic-Solutions/advantage-seniors/_pages/know_us.md

-								<p>Soumya Laxmi joined advantAGE seniors in the year 2002, and soon she took over the
+								<p>Soumya Lakshmi joined advantAGE seniors in the year 2002, and soon she took over the
 									mantle
 									as the executive director.
 Soumya has successfully steered the organization as a thriving business model which is more of a social enterprise.
 Following the